firebase/genkit/docs/evaluation.md

 ### Custom extractors

-You can also provide custom extractors to be used in `eval:extractData` and `eval:flow` commands.
-Custom extractors allow you to override the default extraction logic giving you more power in creating datasets and evaluating them.
+Genkit tooling provides reasonable default logic for extracting the necessary fields (`input`, `output` and `context`) while doing an evaluation.
+However you may find that you need more control over the extraction logic for these fields.
+Genkit supports customs extractors to achieve this.
+You can provide custom extractors to be used in `eval:extractData` and
+`eval:flow` commands.

 Let us first introduce an auxilary step in our `menuSuggestionFlow` example: